 Social Procurement Commitment Template

-The requirement to develop a Social Procurement Strategy is being introduced in two phases.
-The phased introduction of the Social Procurement Framework, which separates agencies into groups based on the size of their procurement spend, is described at Social procurement – Planning requirements for departments and agencies.

-In relation to Phase 2 only, this template is designed for Victorian Government agencies that fall into Group 3 – that is, where the agency has a total annual procurement spend below $10 million (exclusive of GST) and all individual procurement activities undertaken by the agency are valued below $50,000 (exclusive of GST).
+This template is designed for Victorian Government agencies that have a total annual procurement spend below $10 million (exclusive of GST) and where all individual procurement activities undertaken by the agency are valued below $50,000 (exclusive of GST).

 General instructions

 Departments and agencies are required to develop a Social Procurement Strategy, in accordance with Social procurement – Planning requirements for departments and agencies.
-For Group 3 agencies, this will take the form of a Social Procurement Commitment.
+For agencies that meet the above criteria, this will take the form of a Social Procurement Commitment.

 The Social Procurement Commitment must be approved by the Accountable Officer or delegate.